Professional Staff Congress | 61 Broadway, 15th Floor, NYC 10006 | 212-354-1252 |212-PSC-CUNY | email@example.com | AFT Local #2334

 |DECEMBER 12, 2013.
 Contract Rights Upheld in Pathways Grievance.

-CUNY management was defeated in its attempt to block consideration of a union grievance on the way the University implemented Pathways, and has been told in no uncertain terms that faculty’s curricular duties are terms and conditions of employment covered by the PSC’s contract.
-The ruling was issued on Friday by an independent arbitrator of a grievance filed by the PSC.
+CUNY management was defeated in its attempt to block consideration of a union grievance on the way the University implemented Pathways, and was told in no uncertain terms that faculty’s curricular duties are terms and conditions of employment covered by the PSC’s contract.
+The ruling was issued by an independent arbitrator of a grievance filed by the PSC.
 CUNY had petitioned for the grievance to be dismissed, arguing that issues of governance are not covered by the PSC contract and cannot be challenged by the PSC.
 The petition to dismiss was an attempt to narrow scope of the contract, and was soundly rejected by the arbitrator.

 |OCTOBER 21, 2013.
 UFS Responds to Chancellor Goldstein's Reply to AAUP about Pathways.